 On-campus outdoor facilities include a nine-hole golf course (reduced rates for Vassar students, faculty, and staff), 13 outdoor tennis courts, and numerous playing fields.
 The Prentiss Sports Complex has a quarter-mile, all-weather track that surrounds a turf field for field hockey and women’s lacrosse, a competition grass lacrosse/soccer field, and a baseball field as well as three grass practice fields.
 The J.L.
 Weinberg Field Sports Pavilion includes six locker rooms, an athletic training facility, and a laundry facility.
 The Vassar College Farm features a rugby field and practice grids and is home to the men’s and women’s cross-country running course.

 Our Intramural Program offers various leagues and tournaments to the whole Vassar community.
-Some of the sports offered throughout the academic year include indoor soccer, outdoor soccer, flag football, 3 on 3 basketball, 5 on 5 basketball, volleyball, wiffleball, badminton, floor hockey, kan jam, golf, tennis, ultimate frisbee, kickball, softball, table tennis and more.
-All registrations are done through IMLeagues.com/Vassar and you can follow us on Twitter at @VassarRec or on Facebook.
+Some of the sports offered throughout the academic year include indoor soccer, outdoor soccer, flag football, 3-on-3 basketball, 5-on-5 basketball, volleyball, wiffleball, badminton, floor hockey, kan jam, golf, tennis, ultimate frisbee, kickball, softball, table tennis and more.
+All registrations are done through IMLeagues.com/Vassar and you can follow us on Twitter at @VassarRec or on Facebook at facebook.com/vassarrecreation.
+Please contact Mike Callahan at 845-437-7471 or at email@example.com for additional information.

+Our Life Fitness Program offers more than 40 hours of non-credit fitness classes in many areas each week, including strength training, Pilates, judo, self-defense, yoga, and non-contact boxing.
+All Life Fitness classes are free for Vassar students.
+We also offer free stress buster classes at the end of each semester.
+Registrations are required for all Life Fitness classes and are done through IMLeagues.com/Vassar; you can follow us on Twitter at @VassarRec or on Facebook at facebook.com/vassarrecreation.
 Please contact Mike Callahan at 845-437-7471 or at firstname.lastname@example.org for additional information.

-Our Life Fitness Program offers about 100 hours of noncredit courses in many areas each week, including aerobic kickboxing, toning and strength training, Pilates, aikido, karate, judo, self-defense, yoga, tai chi, swing dance, and non-contact boxing.
-About half of these classes are free.
-The rest require a small fee of $3 per class.
-We also offer free stress buster classes at the end of each semester and small-fee classes during the fall, winter, and spring breaks and during the summer.
-Registrations are required for all life fitness classes and are done through IMLeagues.com/Vassar; you can follow us on Twitter at @VassarRec or on Facebook.
-Please contact Mike Callahan at 845-437-7471 or at email@example.com for additional information.